Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 Classic Irish stew is a flavorful peasant dish made with the cheapest, most readily available ingredients.
 Traditionally made with lamb or mutton, Irish stew reflects the history of Ireland itself.

 The American version includes beef and a good dark beer, like Guinness.
-I do love a good beef stew with meat, carrots and potatoes, but serving Irish stew over creamy mashed potatoes takes it over the top.
+I do love beef stew with meat, carrots, and potatoes, but serving Irish stew over creamy mashed potatoes is a fun and delicious experience that feels extra special.

 Nothing compares to a bowl of comforting beef stew.
-Other recipes to enjoy are Slow Cooker Beef Stew and my Easy Stovetop Beef Stew.
+You might also enjoy my Slow Cooker Beef Stew or this Easy Stovetop Beef Stew.

 Key Ingredients For Stew